lpress13/coding_seminars/onboarding_standards/new_developers.md

 * TDD
 * OOP & best practices
-* Dash of functional programming?
+* A smidgen of blocks/functional programming?
 * Relational databases and SQL
 * Web requests of all flavors (verbs, headers, etc)
 * Regex